uherting/RaspbianPrep4Inst/README.md

    The script is executed in the context of the script 'customise_details.sh' and does not need any execute rights set.

-4) Unmounting the image: "loop_mount_umnt <lite|desktop> <image_file>"
+4) Unmounting the image: "./loop_mount_umnt <lite|desktop> <image_file>"
    (the image file name is optional)

    This unmounts the latest image file (according to the timestamp in file in the directory ${IMG_LOCATION_EDIT}).
 If an image file name is given it will be used instead.

-5) Writing the image to the SD card: "write_raspbian.sh <image filename> <SD card device>"
+5) Writing the image to the SD card: "./write_raspbian.sh <image filename> <SD card device>"

-   This script writes the an image file to the SD card.
+   This script writes an image file to the SD card.
 The parameters are optional.

+   This writes the latest image file (according to the timestamp in file in the directory ${IMG_LOCATION_EDIT}) or the image file given on command line.

    Please bear in mind that none of the partitions should be mounted for any reason before executing this script.
 You may have to unmount the partitions manually.

-   This mounts the latest image file (according to the timestamp in file in the directory ${IMG_LOCATION_EDIT}) or the image file given on command line.

-   If you want to supply the <SD card device> then you have to supply the <image filename>, too.
+   Note: If you want to supply the <SD card device> then you have to supply the <image filename>, too.

 Additional Customisation